tfranzel/drf-spectacular/README.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Most customization cases should be covered by the ``extend_schema`` decorator.
-We usually get pretty far with specifying ``QueryParameter`` and splitting request/response serializers, but the sky is the limit.
+We usually get pretty far with specifying ``ExtraParameter`` and splitting request/response serializers, but the sky is the limit.

 .. code:: python